department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions.md

 **Mental Health Problems**

-Get health services information for:
+Find out how to access services for:

 - [Mental health problems like bipolar disorder, schizophrenia, and anxiety disorders](/health-care/health-conditions/mental-health/)